isomerpages/mof-gfg/_g20-eminent-persons-group/Finance.md

 Efforts in this regard should tie in closely with the policy recommendations of the framework described in Proposal 11a.

-Proposal 11: The IMF's framework of policy guidance should enable countries to move toward the long-run goal of openness to capital flows and to better manage the risks to financial stability.
+### Proposal 11: The IMF's framework of policy guidance should enable countries to move toward the long-run goal of openness to capital flows and to better manage the risks to financial stability. ###

-Up Arrow

 A more comprehensive framework of policy guidance is needed to help countries preserve macroeconomic and financial stability, and thereby enable them to make consistent progress towards openness.
 Experience has shown that countries will only remain on such a path if they can manage episodes of excessive volatility in capital flows and exchange rates and protect domestic financial stability.
 A framework of policy guidance should help them prevent the build-up of risks in normal times, and to avoid market disruptions and contagion during times of stress